cormacio100/handover-dashboard/README.md

 ### Site Requirements to operate:
 * WAMP Installed
-* In phpmyadmin create db with handover.sql file from db_setup folder
+* In phpmyadmin create db named 'handover' Using contents of handover.sql file from db_setup folder

 ###	Technologies used:
 * PHP (EPIPHANY MINI-FRAMEWORK)